Kristina01111000/4Einstitute/README.md

 - fix projects page formatting

-Update links in projects page
+- Update links in projects page
-Better word for ‘independent scholar’ on projects page Make academic and nonacademic have bigger fonts Capitalize first letters of words in titles
+- Better word for ‘independent scholar’ on projects page
+- Capitalize first letters of words in titles
-Add an extra space after roman numerals
+- Add an extra space after roman numerals
-Set up contact page so it works
+- Set up contact page so it works
-In form Instead of comment or message say “Name…..Reason for joining The Four Element Institute:.......
+- In form Instead of comment or message say “Name…..Reason for joining The Four Element Institute:.......
 Affiliated academic institution (if applicable)”
-No star for academic institute in form, put academic before reason for joining Reason for joining/interest instead of message
+- No star for academic institute in form, put academic before reason for joining
+- Reason for joining/interest instead of message
-Add his picture to about us page
+- Add his picture to about us page